-In order to meet the standards in the ACCC guidelines, the rationale and objectives of the Code should be clarified to better reflect the importance of achieving efficient and equitable outcomes.
-This could include adding explanatory text to the Code to clarify that it was established to provide greater protections for both members and licensees, and to ensure that collecting societies operate efficiently, effectively and equitably.
-In line with this an additional objective could be added to the Code to state that a key purpose is to support efficient and equitable outcomes.
+In order to meet the standards in the ACCC guidelines, the review's draft report recommended that explanatory text be added to the Code to explain the instrument's rationale and objectives, which include that the Code was established to provide greater protections for both members and licensees, and to ensure that collecting societies operate efficiently, effectively and equitably.
+The draft report also recommended that as a consequence of draft recommendation 1, the Code incorporate an additional objective to state that a key purpose is to support efficient and equitable outcomes.